Architecture Overview¶

 - stdio and network bridge events.

 Those are not UI concerns.
-They are the browser-side substrate needed to let the kernel's guest-visible behavior continue across workers and asynchronous host events.
+They are the browser-side substrate needed to execute supervisor decisions across workers and asynchronous host events.